Reevibe/learning-log-or-100-days-of-code/README.md

 Log: Security is a priority.
 I’m using OpenZeppelin’s Ownable contract to ensure only the creator can trigger "Admin" functions like pausing the contract or withdrawing funds. onlyOwner is a powerful modifier that prevents unauthorized access.
 Day 19: Gas Optimization - Require vs Revert
-docs: Day 19 - Comparing Require and Revert for gas efficiency
+docs: Day 19 - Comparing Require and Revert for gas efficiency ​Log: Diving deeper into gas optimization.
+While require(condition, "error message") is common, using if(!condition) revert CustomError(); is actually cheaper in terms of gas on the L2.
+Every byte of the error string costs money, so custom errors are the way to go for professional Base devs.